 You'll then be taken to the address view where you can see balances for various tokens on Polygon (PoS).

-To see your Polygon ETH balance, simply click on the "Token" field.
+To see your Polygon ETH balance, click on the "Token" field.
 To see your transaction history, click on the "ERC-20 Token Txns" tab.

 Adding Polygon ETH to MetaMask